isurubandara1/StdMgtSystem-CRUD/README.md

 ## Features

-- **Add Student:** Users can add new student records with their name and email.
+- **Add Student:** Users can add new student records with name and email.
 - **Update Student:** Users can update existing student records.
 - **Delete Student:** Users can remove student records.
 - **View Students:** Users can view a list of all student records.